yingweiwo

 Therapeutic Uses

-Avapro is indicated for the treatment of diabetic nephropathy with an elevated serum creatinine and proteinuria (>300 mg/day) in patients with type 2 diabetes and hypertension.
-In this population, Avapro reduces the rate of progression of nephropathy as measured by the occurrence of doubling of serum creatinine or end-stage renal disease (need for dialysis or renal transplantation). /Included in US product label/
+Avapro is indicated for the treatment of diabetic nephropathy in patients with type 2 diabetes and hypertension who have elevated serum creatinine and proteinuria (>300 mg/day).
+In these patients, Avapro can slow the progression of kidney disease, as measured by the doubling of serum creatinine or the incidence of end-stage renal disease (requiring dialysis or kidney transplantation). /Included on US product label/

-Angiotensin II receptor antagonists /including irbesartan/ have been used in the management of congestive heart failure. /NOT included in US product label/
+Angiotensin II receptor antagonists (including irbesartan) have been used to treat congestive heart failure. /Not included on US product label/

 Drug Warnings

-/BOXED WARNING/ WARNING: FETAL TOXICITY.
-When pregnancy is detected, discontinue Avapro as soon as possible.
-Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus.
+/Black Box Warning/ Warning: Fetal toxicity.
+Avapro should be discontinued as soon as pregnancy is discovered.
+Drugs that act directly on the renin-angiotensin system may cause harm or even death to the developing fetus.

 Pharmacodynamics